Music of Battlestar Galactica (2004 TV series): Live performances

 There have been several live concerts featuring the music of both Battlestar Galactica and Caprica.
 In April 2008, more than 1,000 fans attended two sold-out shows at L.A.'s Roxy on Sunset Boulevard, with some fans flying in from as far as Britain and Australia.
 A ballet based on McCreary's scores for Galactica premiered on March 7, 2009 for a 13-week run.
 Entitled "Prelude to War", it was performed by the dancers of the Theaterhagen in Hagen, Germany with choreography by Ricardo Fernando, and the Hagen Philharmonic Orchestra conducted by Bernhard Steiner.

 Officially known as The Battlestar Galactica Orchestra and directed by Bear McCreary, the group performed three concerts in late July 2009 at the House of Blues in San Diego.
 Edward James Olmos (Admiral Adama) and Grace Park (Boomer/Athena) made appearances.
 Earlier in a live performance on June 13, 2009, McCreary was joined onstage at the piano by Katee Sackhoff performing the intro to "All Along the Watchtower" as a reenactment of the scene in "Someone to Watch Over Me".
 According to McCreary's blog, a future international tour and a possible concert CD and DVD is currently in the works.
+In June 2021, McCreary released the album, So Say We All: Battlestar Galactica Live, consisting of live concert arrangements of 13 pieces of music from the TV series.